-The HIPAA Privacy Rule and HITECH regulations permits a covered entity to disclose protected health information to a business associate, and may allow the business associate to create or receive protected health information on its behalf, if the covered entity obtains satisfactory assurance in the form of a business associate agreement that the business associate will appropriately safeguard the information.
-UW-Madison follows the HIPAA Privacy Rule when, in the role of a business associate, it receives protected health information from external parties that qualify as a covered entity.
-This document prescribes procedures for handling such arrangements with external parties when UW-Madison functions in the role of a business associates.
+The HIPAA Privacy Rule and HITECH regulations permit a covered entity to disclose protected health information to a business associate and may allow the business associate to create or receive protected health information on its behalf if the covered entity obtains satisfactory assurance in the form of a business associate agreement that the business associate will appropriately safeguard the information.
+UW–Madison follows the HIPAA Privacy Rule when, in the role of a business associate, it receives protected health information from external parties that qualify as a covered entity.
+This policy prescribes procedures for handling such arrangements with external parties when UW–Madison functions in the role of a business associate.

 07-20-2014: Effective date of the revised policy: 07-20-2014.

 03-26-2020: Effective date of the revised policy: 03-26-2020.